So, once you know where you are moving to, it’s important to try and change all your pertinent details, before you move. Some examples are:

 Request a quote (Two Men and a Truck is the obvious choice and you’re reading this, so well done).

 Book a move as far as possible ahead of your move date.
 Bear in mind end of month moves always cost more.
-These bookings are filled quickly so the sooner you book a move, that’s one more thing to tick off your to-do list (this will get longer as you go along so eliminate what you can first).
+These bookings are filled quickly so the sooner you book a move, that’s one more thing to tick off your to-do list.
 If you can move mid-month, this will generally be more cost-effective.

 Remember, depending on whether you are an owner or renting, you need to sort our handing over of keys and the collection of keys for your new home.